cossacklabs/acra/README.md

 In some use cases, the application can store encrypted data as separate blobs (in NoSQL databases, or as files that are not in a database, i.e. in a S3 bucket, local file storage, etc.).
 In this case, you can use [**AcraTranslator**](http://docs.cossacklabs.com/pages/acratranslator/) — a lightweight server that receives [**AcraStructs**](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct) and returns the decrypted data.

 **Note:** since Q3 2020, AcraTranslator can both encrypt and decrypt data via REST API (HTTP, gRPC).
-You may use a combinator of AcraWriter+AcraTranslator for client-side encryption and Translator-side decryption; or AcraTranslator only for both encryption and decryption without changing app code.
+You may use a combination of AcraWriter+AcraTranslator for client-side encryption and Translator-side decryption; or AcraTranslator only for both encryption and decryption without changing app code.

 This is what the process of encryption and decryption of data using AcraTranslator looks like: